 With an eye-catching layer of brilliant green matcha contrasting against a creamy white layer of milk, the iced matcha latte is always a crowd favorite among café drinks.
 One cup usually costs at least $6 and is often liberally sweetened to cover up any bitterness or earthiness of the matcha.

 What if we told you that iced matcha lattes can be easily made at home, in under a minute?
 No special skills or equipment needed.
 You have full control over the strength, type of milk and sweetness level.
 The best part?
-One tin of matcha powder can several cups of matcha latte, so the the savings are significant!
+One tin of matcha powder can make several cups of matcha latte, so the savings are significant!

 Looking for other matcha latte recipes?

 We maintain a comprehensive matcha latte guide that explains how you can test different ingredients to fine tune your matcha latte to your exact preferences.
 Also included are links to all our matcha latte recipes.

 Recommended matcha blends for iced matcha latte

 The optimal choice is to use either our Superior Ceremonial Matcha or Organic Ceremonial Matcha.
 These are incredibly versatile blends that allow you to make an affordable matcha latte with reduced levels of sweetener.
 Just note that the Organic Ceremonial Matcha has an overall lighter matcha taste and go better with alternative milks.
 Our Superior Ceremonial Matcha pairs best with regular cow’s milk.